Avins-VR/Multimodal-Crop-Diagnosis-with-NLP-Chatbot/README.md

 # 💡 Proposed Solution

-AI Crop Sense introduces a **Multimodal AI-Based Crop Health Detection System**.
+AgriSense AI  introduces a **Multimodal AI-Based Crop Health Detection System**.

 Instead of using only images, the system combines: